What is a Hedge Fund?

 6. Capital structure strategies

-Some hedge funds take advantage of mispricing of securities up and down the capital structure of one single company.
+Some hedge funds take advantage of the mispricing of securities up and down the capital structure of one single company.
 For example, if they believe the debt is overvalued, then they short the debt and go long the equity, thus creating a hedge and betting on the eventual spread correction between the securities.

 What are the Distinct Features of a Hedge Fund?